 We are a California-based cannabis company with vertically integrated operations including extraction, processing, manufacturing, branding, packaging and wholesale distribution to retail dispensaries.
-We manufacture and distribute proprietary and a limited number of third-party brands throughout the State of California, the largest cannabis market in the world.
+We manufacture and distribute proprietary and a limited number of third-party brands throughout the State of California, one of the largest cannabis markets in the world.
 We also provide manufacturing, extraction and distribution services to several third-party cannabis and cannabis branding companies.
 We operate a 40,000 square foot processing facility in Monterey County, a 15,000 square foot manufacturing and laboratory facility in Salinas, California, a separate 21,000 square foot distribution and flower packing facility in Salinas, California and a warehouse depot in Los Angeles, California.
 On January 12, 2024, we surrendered possession of a 255,000 square foot greenhouse cultivation and warehouse facility.
+See "Recent Developments."
+Effective October 1, 2024, we assumed operational management responsibilities for two retail cannabis dispensaries in Los Angeles, California.
 See "Recent Developments."